basicSarah17/web/README.md

 # web
- my website projectwith my group in the uni about a web page of books.
+ my website project with my group in the uni about a web page of books.